aws/s2n-tls/bindings/rust/bench/README.md

 ## Setup

 Setup is easy!
-Just have OpenSSL installed, generate Rust bindings for s2n-tls using `../generate.sh`, and generate certs using `certs/generate_certs.sh`.
+Just have OpenSSL installed, generate Rust bindings for s2n-tls using `../generate.sh`, and generate certs using `generate_certs.sh`.

 Dependencies are the same as with s2n-tls.
 Currently, this crate has only been tested on Ubuntu (both x86 and ARM), but we expect everything to work with other Unix environments.